Kylewilliamsonv1/pizza-company/README.md

 Create a pizza object constructor with properties for toppings and size.
 Create a prototype method for the cost of a pizza depending on the selections chosen.
 Use your own formula for this.
 Keep it simple to start!
 You do not need to have a complex formula for determining cost (although you can if you like).
 The most important part of this code review is using and demonstrating your understanding of constructors and prototypes.

+Describe: pizza()
+Test: This function should take a user's order and create a new object (instance) that inherites properties "toppings" and "size".
+Code:  let order = new Pizza(toppings, size)
+Expected Output:
+order
+Pizza {toppings: , size: }